-HPTDC Volvo Buses also run from Delhi at 6 P.M. everyday from HPTDC Office, Janpath and reaches Manali next morning around 8 AM.
-The fare is around Rs 990 on side.
-The similar buses leaves from Manali every evening 5.30 PM and reaching Delhi by 7.00 AM the next morning.
+HPTDC Volvo Buses also run from Delhi at 6 PM every day from HPTDC Office, Janpath.
+These buses reach Manali the next morning around 8 AM.
+The fare is around Rs 1300-1400 for one side.
+The similar buses leave from Manali every evening at 5.30 PM and reaching Delhi by 7.00 AM the next morning.
 There are other daily buses available from HRTC as well from ordinary to Volvos that run between Delhi to Manali and Chandigarh to Manali.

-For updated road conditions of Delhi to Manali, please refer the DoW Community thread: Delhi – Manali Road Conditions
+For updated road conditions of Delhi to Manali, please refer to the DoW Community thread: Delhi – Manali Road Conditions.

-Best way is to take your car/bike and hit the road as there is no such specialty required in the vehicle be it 2X2 or 4X4.
+The best way is to take your car/bike and hit the road as there is no such specialty required in the vehicle, be it 2X2 or 4X4.
 You can take it as long as its engine runs and fuel exists 😉

 Bus Service from Delhi – Manali